- Reference Number: HEY-662/2023

 How do I prepare for the EEG?

 Please read the information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+Share the information it contains with your family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you during/following this examination.

 - Take your medication as normal unless otherwise directed by your doctor.